 Tax preparers who file more than 11 returns in a calendar year must use tax software to e-file.
-Otherwise, you risk running afoul of federal law.
-There are some enormous benefits to this rule.
-Using tax software is likely to improve your accuracy when completing tax forms.
-The software will prompt you to revisit and correct any detail before sending an e-file.
+Otherwise, they risk running afoul of federal law.
+There are some enormous benefits to this rule as using tax software is likely to improve accuracy when completing tax forms.
+The software will prompt preparers to revisit and correct any detail before sending an e-file.

-Each brand of professional tax software can help you e-file accurate tax returns for your clients.
-But, specific features for each software, as well as the way these features work, can vary.
+Each brand of professional tax software can help preparers e-file accurate tax returns for their clients.
+Specific features for each software, as well as the way these features work, can vary.

-Some software has extra features that only a small fraction of customers use.
-Often at a premium price.
-Save money now by reviewing if you will use the features before selecting your next tax software.
-One of the most important factors is to ensure the software supports all the forms you need.
+Some software has extra features that only a small fraction of customers use, often at a premium price.
+Preparers can save money by reviewing which features they will use before selecting their next tax software.
+One of the most important factors is to ensure the software supports all the forms needed.

-Another half of respondents said they had difficulty obtaining client's identity protection (IP).
-Personal identification numbers for tax returns prepared in 2016.
+Half of the respondents said they had difficulty obtaining client's identity protection (IP) personal identification numbers for tax returns prepared in 2016.
 Clients are not the only ones who run into trouble when it comes to tax fraud.
 Scammers have begun targeting tax preparers themselves by posing as software vendors.

 One way to cut the risk of becoming involved in a tax software scam is to learn more about the most popular brands of tax preparation software.
-This will give you the tools you need to select the software that best fits your business.
-But will also help you identify vendors who may not have your best interests in mind.
+Understanding the top brands will give you the tools you need to select the software that best fits your business.
+It will also help you identify vendors who may not have your best interests in mind.

 This versatile software can appeal to a wide range of tax professionals.
 UltimateTax includes data entry of both form mode and interview mode.
 The context-sensitive help will cater to any new student and seasoned tax professional in the industry.

 Tax preparers who are new to the industry find this software easy to navigate and learn.
 The interview mode can be especially helpful for new preparers who may need some guidance.
-This takes much of the trouble out of preparing the first few returns.
+Using the interview mode first takes much of the trouble out of preparing the first few returns.

 UltimateTax is the most competitively priced software for being one of the most feature-rich tax software options.
 It includes unlimited e-file for all states and federal returns at no additional cost.